bschliffke/windtunnel/README.md

 The `--editable` flag ensures that changes to project files directly affect the package's behaviour in the Python environment.

+For Windows users, who are not familiar mit pip on windows, you can revert to the 'quick and dirty' method.
+Copy the windtunnel file (and example_data_analysis.py, if required) to your working directory.
+WARNING!
+Doing this leaves it up to the user to install all missing dependencies (ie. required packages for proper functionality of windtunnel).

 # Useful information
 In order to see the docstring and information on the parameters expected by a function, call [functionname]? in the console.
 Example:
 ```